privacyguides/privacyguides.org/docs/about/privacy-policy.en.md

 For all other inquiries, you can contact any member of our team.

-For complaints under GDPR more generally, European Union users may lodge complaints with their local data protection supervisory authorities.
+For complaints under GDPR more generally, you may lodge complaints with your local data protection supervisory authorities.

 ## About This Policy